Igniting galaxy formation in the post-reionization universe: Introduction

 Concretely, this paper asks the following pointed question: {\it what conditions must a halo with a resolved gas component meet in order to successfully ignite galaxy formation in the post-reionization era?} To answer this, we employ \texttt{FIREbox} \citep{Feldmann2022}, a simulation capable of capturing the multi-phase structure of the interstellar medium (ISM) and feedback-regulated star formation within a cosmologically representative volume.
 Indeed, many recent works addressing similar questions tend to focus exclusively on either small zoom volumes containing hand-picked isolated low-mass halos \citep{Wheeler2015,Fitts2017,Wheeler2019,Munshi2021,Kim2024}, or halos in the vicinity of Milky Way or Local Group analogs \citep{Sawala2016,Jeon2025}.
 Nevertheless, in order to quantify the global importance of each process responsible for galaxy ignition across the universe, it is imperative to employ a large and representative volume.

 Indeed, \texttt{FIREbox} is ideal for accomplishing this task.
 To illustrate, Figure~\ref{fig:awake_vs_failed} shows a recently ignited halo at $z=2$ (top panels).
 Identified as the only object of its kind at this redshift, this object hosts a stellar population formed $34.6$ Myr prior (white star-shaped symbol).
 This is the latest epoch in the history of the universe exhibiting such a halo in our simulation.
 This particular object has virial mass $M_{\rm vir} = 1.29 \times 10^9 M_{\odot}$, gas mass $M_{\rm gas} = 1.17 \times 10^{8} M_\odot$ and Navarro-Frenk-White (NFW) concentration $c_{\rm NFW}=6.59$ \citep{NFW}.
 Its gas content consists of an extended halo and a prominent horseshoe-shaped central concentration containing $M_{\rm HI} = 4.94 \times 10^6 M_\odot$ in neutral gas.
 For comparison, we also include a failed halo, matched in $M_{\rm vir}$, $M_{\rm gas}$ and $z$ (bottom panels).
-Compared to its ignited counterpart, this object has a lower NFW concentration ($c_{\rm NFW}=2.36$; in this case, possibly caused by the presence of a massive subhalo) and a substantially smaller neutral gas central reservoir ($M_{\rm HI} = 5.75 \times 10^4 M_\odot$) -- i.e., it appears to not have the necessary fuel for star formation.
-This example, and our results below, suggest that properties of the interstellar medium (ISM) and the structure of the host dark matter halo critical play a role in igniting galaxy formation.
+Compared to its ignited counterpart, this object has a lower NFW concentration ($c_{\rm NFW}=2.36$; in this case, possibly caused by the presence of a massive subhalo) and a substantially smaller neutral gas central reservoir ($M_{\rm HI} = 5.75 \times 10^4 M_\odot$) -- i.e., it appears to not have the necessary fuel for star formation { (although the presence of a secondary massive subhalo suggest that this system could eventually gain a higher concentration and colder/denser ISM ingredients, making it eligible for galaxy ignition in the not-so-distant future).} In sum, this example, and our results below, suggest that the properties of the interstellar medium (ISM) and the structure of the host dark matter halo play a critical role in igniting galaxy formation.

 This manuscript is organized as follows.
 Section~\ref{sec:methods} introduces our physics model and our cosmological simulation.
 Section~\ref{sec:results} presents our results, which include abundances, evolution across epochs, ISM properties and halo structure.
 In Section~\ref{sec:discussion} we compare our findings against other works and in Section~\ref{sec:conclusions} we list our conclusions and offer future directions.